 - Connection.commit

 - Connection.execute

 - Connection.rollback

 - Cursor.description

-- · Cursor.fetchone
+- Cursor.fetchone

-- Cursor.fetchmany

-These methods are generally wrapped up in higher-level abstractions and exposed by the Database and BaseAdapter, so even if your driver doesn't do these exactly you can still get a lot of mileage out of peewee.
-An example is the apsw sqlite driver which I'm tinkering with adding support for.
+These methods are generally wrapped up in higher-level abstractions and exposed by the Database, so even if your driver doesn't do these exactly you can still get a lot of mileage out of peewee.
+An example is the apsw sqlite driver in the "playhouse" module.